Project-Tick/meta/README.md

-# Prism Launcher Meta
+# ProjT Launcher Meta

-Scripts to generate jsons and jars that Prism Launcher will access.
+Scripts to generate jsons and jars that ProjT Launcher will access.

 ## Recommended Deployment